surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* None.
 * *Developer Notes*
-	* Added a fallback call to `do_blocks()` when the "Use WordPress Content Filters" option is disabled.
+	* Added a fallback call to `do_blocks()` when the "Apply WordPress Content Filters" option is disabled.
 	* Added new functions to get a single og image array for posts, terms, and users:
 		* wpsso_get_mod_og_image( array $mod, $size_name = 'thumbnail' );
 		* wpsso_get_post_og_image( $post_id, $size_name = 'thumbnail' );